Table of Contents

 B Positive Blood Type and Pregnancy Considerations

 Pregnant women with B-positive blood type need to know about Rh incompatibility risks.
 Rh incompatibility happens when an Rh-negative mom has an Rh-positive baby.
 This can cause problems.
 But, having B B-positive blood type itself is usually not a worry.
-The Rh factor is the main concern.
+The Rh factor is the primary concern.

 Risks Associated with Rh Incompatibility